 Some common types of warehouse barriers include:

-1. Safety barriers: These are typically used to separate pedestrian walkways from vehicle traffic areas.
-They can be in the form of guardrails, safety fences, or safety nets, providing a physical barrier to prevent accidental collisions.
+1. Pedestrian safety barriers: These are typically used to separate pedestrian walkways from vehicle traffic areas.
+They can be guardrails or fences, providing a physical barrier to prevent accidental collisions.

 Overall, warehouse barriers play a crucial role in maintaining a safe and efficient working environment by preventing accidents, protecting assets, and ensuring the smooth flow of operations within a warehouse or distribution centre.